LukeGrahamLandry/llvm_of_jvm/README.md

 - interface method calls require traversing a linked list
 - actually handle locks for syncronised blocks
 - try/catch blocks
+- some stack operations that depend on runtime control flow won't compile.

 ## Libraries Used